Paramecium13/LSN/README.md

 * Give item/gold
 * GOTO: Change the location of the player, or an other character on the current map or a different map.
+* Say: Display a message on the screen.

 ### Control Structures
 Control the execution of their contents, which can be statements and/or other control structures.